-Clinical Decision Support Systems are all the rage these days, and with good reason.
-A correctly implemented CDS can lead to better patient outcomes and fewer clinical mistakes, meaning that not only is it better for patients, it’s better for doctors and hospitals too!
+Clinical Decision Support Systems are all the rage these days and with good reason.
+A correctly implemented CDS leads to better patient outcomes and fewer clinical mistakes.
+Meaning that not only is it better for patients, but it’s also better for doctors and hospitals too!
 Implementing a CDS system, however, isn’t easy.
-Integrating a CDS system with your existing clinical workflow can be tricky and can push physician offices with weaker organizational systems to the breaking point.
-This is why, according to this latest article published in Information Week, instead of jumping straight into CDS integration madness, 50% of all healthcare organizations are opting to strengthen or replace their Business Intelligence programs first.
+Integrating a CDS system with your existing clinical workflow is tricky and can push physician offices with weaker organizational systems to the breaking point.
+This is why, according to an article published in Information Week, instead of jumping straight into CDS integration madness, 50% of all healthcare organizations opt to strengthen or replace their Business Intelligence programs first.

 If you can manage to put together and maintain a high-functioning BI program, it’s like having 499 pieces of a 500-piece jigsaw puzzle put together.
 When it comes time to integrate the last piece of the puzzle, you’ll know exactly where the CDS is supposed to go and how it fits into the larger picture of managing your practice.
 The best CDS system will be one that acts as a logical extension of your existing BI program and is able to be integrated as quickly and seamlessly as possible.

 (An example of Patient Volume analytics with a BI integrated platform.
 Courtesy of Information Week)

 MBA Medical Help With Your Business Intelligence Programs